Bohjaangles/Bohjaangles/README.md

 - :telescope: Owned/operated a multi-city spa and wellness business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
 In 2023, I am continueing to develop my coding knowledge and skillbase and seeking employment in web or mobile development.

-- :seedling: exploring ThreeJS currently and interested in picking up Java and TS.
+- :seedling: revently spent some time exploring threejs.
+Currently learning TS and Angular, interested in picking up Unity very shortly as well.

 - :zap: In my free time I code personal mini projects to delevlop my coding knowledgebase/learn new tools, or I am climbing.
 Often climbing.